Scammell Lorries: Scammell Lorries

 In the late 1940s, the Mechanical Horse was superseded by the Scammell Scarab, with similar features, but a much less angular cab and now with a 2,090-cc, side-valve petrol engine in both models and a diesel version with a Perkins engine.

 The company mainly concentrated on articulated and rigid eight-wheeler lorries, from the 1920s.
 One vehicle not in those lines that became well-known was the 6×4 Pioneer.
 This was an off-highway, heavy haulage tractor, first produced in 1927.
 It showed outstanding cross-country performance due to the design that included the patent beam bogie rear axle, with 2 ft of vertical movement for each of the rear wheels.
 This design was the work of Oliver Danson North.
 The Pioneer proved popular in the oil field and forestry (logging) markets, and formed the basis of the British Army's World War II R100 30-ton tank transporter.
 With the outbreak of war, development of new vehicles stopped and production concentrated on military Pioneers for use as artillery tractors, recovery and transporter vehicles.

+In 2024, British-based On Scene magazine featured an interview with Dave Crouch of UK firm Crouch Recovery, who, despite the advances elsewhere, still highly praises anything which carries a Scammell badge.
+So much so that they have amassed a large collection of older recovery vehicles and later model classics that are restored for posterity, and in many cases could still go to work if required.